Presidency of Mahmoud Ahmadinejad: Relations with the United States

 In September 2007 Ahmadinejad visited New York to address the General Assembly of the United Nations.
 On the same trip, Columbia University invited Ahmadinejad to visit and participate in a debate.
 The invitation was a controversial one for the university, as was university president Lee Bollinger's introduction in which he described the Iranian leader as a "cruel and petty dictator" and his views as "astonishingly uneducated."
 Taking questions from Columbia faculty and students who attended his address, Ahmadinejad answered a series of questions, including a query about the treatment of gays in Iran by saying: "We don't have homosexuals like in your country.
 We don't have that in our country.
 We don't have this phenomenon; I don't know who's told you we have it."
 An aide later claimed that he was misrepresented and was actually saying that "compared to American society, we don't have many homosexuals".

-In a speech given in April 2008, Ahmadinejad described the September 11, 2001 attacks as a "suspect event."
+In a speech given in April 2008, Ahmadinejad described the 11 September 2001 attacks as a "suspect event."
 He minimized the attacks by saying all that had happened was, "a building collapsed."
 He claimed that the death toll was never published, that the victims' names were never published, and that the attacks were used subsequently as pretext for the invasions of Afghanistan and Iraq.

-In October 2008, President Ahmadinejad expressed his happiness of 2008 global economic crisis and what he called "collapse of liberalism".
+In October 2008, President Ahmadinejad expressed his happiness of the 2008 financial crisis and what he called "collapse of liberalism".
 He said the West has been driven to deadend and that Iran was proud "to put an end to liberal economy".
 Ahmadinejad used a September 2008 speech to the General Assembly of the United Nations to assert the American empire is soon going to end without specifying how.
 "The American empire in the world is reaching the end of its road, and its next rulers must limit their interference to their own borders," Ahmadinejad said.

-On November 6, 2008 (two days after the 2008 US Presidential Election), President Mahmoud Ahmadinejad congratulated Barack Obama, the newly elected President of the United States, and said that he "Welcomes basic and fair changes in U.S. policies and conducts, I hope you will prefer real public interests and justice to the never-ending demands of a selfish minority and seize the opportunity to serve people so that you will be remembered with high esteem".
+On 6 November 2008 (two days after the 2008 US Presidential Election), President Mahmoud Ahmadinejad congratulated Barack Obama, the newly elected President of the United States, and said that he "Welcomes basic and fair changes in U.S. policies and conducts, I hope you will prefer real public interests and justice to the never-ending demands of a selfish minority and seize the opportunity to serve people so that you will be remembered with high esteem".
 It is the first congratulatory message to a new elected President of the United States by an Iranian President since the 1979 Iranian Hostage Crisis.